bricaud/graphexp/README.md

 The program uses:
 * the D3.js library to visualize a graph in an interactive manner, [API Reference](https://github.com/d3/d3/blob/master/API.md),
 * an ajax request (with Jquery) that query the graph database (Gremlin Tinkerpop via REST).

+## Contributing
+Contribution as pull requests are very welcome.
+If you want to contribute, you may have a look at the [issues](https://github.com/bricaud/graphexp/issues).
+You can also submit a pull request with a new feature.
+When contributing, keep in mind that graphexp must stays simple.
+The idea is to have a simple tool for a quick (and efficient) graph exploration.

 ## Tutorial with the tree of life
 Once your gremlin server is up and running (from the [Docker repository](https://hub.docker.com/r/bricaud/gremlin-server-with-demo-graph/)), click on the `get graph info` button.
 Information should appear on the left side of the page, like on the following image.